Dufyz/dufyz/README.md

 I started as a back-end programmer and developed several personal projects in the field.
 Currently, I am a student at UFG - Federal University of Goiás, pursuing a Bachelor's degree in Software Engineering.
 My qualifications are assured by a solid educational foundation where my personal and academic skills have been enhanced.

-As a programmer, I work with Python, Java, JavaScript, TypeScript, and some of their frameworks.
+As a programmer, I work with Python, Java, C, and some of their frameworks.
 I use my knowledge in technology to develop projects that involve all my knowledge.

 Outside of work, I enjoy science, movies, games, music, podcasts, and books.
 In my free time, I usually spend time with family and friends.